TVMonaco: Availability

 In Monaco, the channel is accessible on the universal service (cable network), channel 1 and via Monaco Telecom (MTTV/LaBox), channel 9.

-It is also present on digital terrestrial television alongside Monaco Info (which is separatedly operated but is also owned by the Government of Monaco), from the Mont Agel, France transmitter (UHF channel 35), and visible in the Alpes-Maritimes and the East Var from Menton to Bormes-les-Mimosas.
+It is also present on digital terrestrial television alongside Monaco Info (which is separately operated but is also owned by the Government of Monaco), from the Mont Agel, France transmitter (UHF channel 35), and visible in the Alpes-Maritimes and the East Var from Menton to Bormes-les-Mimosas.

 In France via the boxes of the country's internet operators such as myCanal, Freebox, Orange, SFR and Molotov.

 In French-speaking countries (Switzerland, Belgium, etc.) via myCanal and on Canalsat (channel 125).

 By satellite in Europe via Astra 1M (19.2 E) and in the Middle East and North Africa from MonacoSat-1 (52.0 E) with the hypothesis of launching to the United States and in Asia, as well as Africa.

 On the internet, the channel's live stream is available on its official website.